 I then added on the new handles that I picked up at the home improvement store and this one was ready for the new baby’s room!

-See how those super light coats lead to a clean, smooth finish!
+See how those super-light coats lead to a clean, smooth finish!
 You can paint furniture with spray paint and have it turn out amazing.
-This entire dresser was painted and drying in about 2 hours y’all.
+This entire dresser was painted in about 2 hours y’all.
 So quick and easy!
 Just be patient and that amazing finish will come.

 Silhouette Tips and Tricks